-

 Twelve video works were installed together with 14 drawings and one marble by Michelangelo at the Royal Academy of Arts in London, 2019, in a major exhibition titled “Bill Viola/Michelangelo: Life, Death, Rebirth,” a dialogue betwen two artists, centuries apart, who shared related concerns.
 For their 1,000th year anniversary, the St Moritz Church, Augsburg, Germany, hosted an exhibition of four smaller works.
 In June, Ocean Without a Shore (2007) was permanently installed in PLANTA, Lleida, Spain.
 Seven video pieces including rarely shown He Weeps for You (1976) and Pneuma (1994/2009), were exhibited at The Barnes Foundation in Philadelphia in a show titled I Do Not Know What It Is I Am Like: The Art of Bill Viola.
 Later in the year, an exhibition of ten works opened at the Borusan Contemporary in Istanbul, followed by Mirrors of the Unseen in Casa Milà/La Pedrera, modernist architect Antoni Gaudi’s masterpiece in Barcelona.
 Satellite exhibitions of one work each were shown simultaneously in the Museum of Montserrat; in Bòlit Centre d’Art Contemporain, Girona; in the Museo Episcopal de Vic; as well as the permanent installation in PLANTA.
 In this Catalonia-wide celebration, further programs were scheduled at the Gran Teatre del Liceu and Palau de la Musica in Barcelona.

 The exhibition at La Pedrera traveled to Espacio Fundación Telefónica in Madrid in February of 2020.
 Not long after opening, the coronavirus began to spread and the exhibition was closed for a time, eventually reopening.
 Many other projects scheduled for the year were either paused or postponed to 2021 and beyond.
 In spite of all the challenges and restrictions in place over the course of the year, October opened with Bill Viola: Purification at the Royal Museum of Fine Arts of Belgium in Brussels, followed by four Martyrs series works on view at the Bangkok Art Biennale in Thailand, finishing the year with a solo exhibition of sixteen works, Bill Viola, Encounter at Busan Museum of Art in South Korea.
 2021 opened with a solo exhibtion at the Stavanger Art Museum, Norway, Bill Viola: Into the Light, followed by twenty-three works at The Pushkin State Museum of Fine Arts in Moscow, featuring a performance of Déserts (1994), video by Bill Viola and music by Edgard Varèse.
-April 2021 saw the opening of Bill Viola: Slowly Turning Narrative at the Los Angeles County Museum of Art, finishing out the year with a solo exhibtion at Amos Rex in Helsinki, Finland, titled Bill Viola: Inner Journey, which opened at the end of September.
+April 2021 saw the opening of Bill Viola: Slowly Turning Narrative at the Los Angeles County Museum of Art, finishing out the year with a solo exhibition at Amos Rex in Helsinki, Finland, titled Bill Viola: Inner Journey, which opened at the end of September.
+At around the same time, two Bill Viola works were shown as a solo installation at the Volga-Vyatka branch of the Pushkin State Museum of Fine Arts (Arsenal) in Nizhny Novgorod, Russia.

 Viola is the recipient of numerous awards and honors including a John D. and Catherine T. MacArthur Foundation Fellowship (1989).
 In 2006 he was awarded Commander of the Order of Arts and Letters by the French Government.
 In 2009 he received the XXI Catalonia International Prize in Barcelona, Spain and was awarded the Japan Art Association’s Praemium Imperiale art award in the category of painting in 2011.
 Viola was elected an Honorary Royal Academician in 2017.